OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/course.md

 ### Session 1

-* Why contribute to Open Source
+* Why contribute to Open Source?
-* Why use version control
+* Why use version control?
-* Sending a Pull-request to the repo of the course using only the GUI of GitHub
+* Sending a Pull-request to the repo of the course using only the GUI of GitHub.
+Adding a JSON file with some personal data of the participant.
-* Collecting data and sending pull-requests with raw data to a data collection project of Gabor
+* Short explanation about the GitHub Acttions and the verification process in our system.
+* Finding the branch and updating the pull-request after the checks fail.
+* Blog post on DEV.to, introduction to Markdown.

 ### Session 2

+* Structure of Git URLs, projects/ organizations/ repos.
+* Finding repositories of projects via 3rd party library registries.
+* Listing the projects the participants are interested in.
+* Learning about the YAML format.
+* Collecting data about organization with open source projects and sending pull-requests to the [Open Source by Organizations](https://github.com/OSDC-Code-Maven/open-source-by-organizations/) project.

+### Session 3

-* Git on the command line, push
+* Git on the command line, push.
-* Markdown
+* Markdown.
-* Creating static web site on GitHub pages
+* Creating static web site on GitHub pages.

+### Session 4

 ## Other